Wxrren/FCC-Legacy-Full-Stack-Certification/Responsive Web Design/README.md

 The final project for the certification is the Technical Documentation Page.
 For this project, I had to build a technical documentation page to serve as instruction or reference for a topic.

+# FCC-Responsive-Web-Design---Project4

+## Project Overview

+The certification program consists of five courses that cover HTML and CSS fundamentals.
+Each course focuses on building a specific web application.
+The projects included in this repository are:

+1. Learn CSS Variables by Building a [City Skyline]
+2. Learn CSS Grid by Building a [Magazine]
+3. Personal Portfolio Webpage -  Core [Certification Project 4]

+## Certification Project: Personal Portfolio Webpage

+The final project for the certification is the  Personal Portfolio Webpage.
+For this project, I had to build my own personal portfolio page.